macnetic/faust/README-tests-ci-release.md

   Here is [an example of report for C++ tests](https://faustgrp.gitlabpages.inria.fr/-/faust/-/jobs/3193880/artifacts/build_FaustLinux/cpp_test_report.html)
   (if this link doesn't work, the associated pipeline has been deleted on Gitlab, please look [here](https://gitlab.inria.fr/faustgrp/faust/-/jobs) for a recent ``ctest`` output).

+- At the time of writing it exist 167 C++ tests ran by the ctest ci job.
+It includes many unit tests and all these tests passed the latest pipeline.

 **<a name="test_release_packages">
 4. Package tests and automatic release